Chandra Prakash Baniya: Political career

-Afetr passing SLC examinations, he started teaching at Bal Bodhini School in Bhirmuni, Beni.
+After passing SLC examinations, he started teaching at Bal Bodhini School in Bhirmuni, Beni.
 He then subsequently taught at Paulastya Madhyamik Bidhyalaya, Muktidham Madyamik Bidhyalaya and Mangala Madyamik Bidhyalaya.
 During his teaching career, he became involved in the teachers protest.
 With the protest, he began his political career.
 He passed his civil service examination in 2036 BS (c.
 1979/1980) but was restricted by the government with the accusation of being involved in anti-Panchayat protest.

 He joined the erstwhile Communist Party of Nepal (Marxist–Leninist) (1978) in 2040 BS (c.
 1983/1984).
 He contested for the 1991 Nepalese general election (2047 BS) and won from Myagdi (Constituency 2).
 He was an active political leader.
 He was diagnosed with brain tumor in 2050 BS and on the suggestion of Dr. Upendra Devkota, he decided to take a break from his political life.
 He did not contested in the 1994 mid-term election.
 The party split in 1997.
 He then decided not to renew his party membership and quit the political life.

 He was imprisoned multiple times during his political career.
 Many of his manuscripts were burnt by the government during his capture.